Advent Carol Service - Sunday 28 November at 5.30pm

 Please contact Glynis Nixon in the Parish Office ( 01926 403940) who will be happy to arrange for a team of bellringers, subject to availability.

-These are the costs of all the possible elements forweddings and blessings.
+These are the 2021 charges for of all the possible elements for weddings and blessings.
 Please feel free to discuss your particular requirements with the clergy.
-Please note that there are some additional church and musical costs if your service is videoed.
+Please note that there are additional church and musical costs if your service is videoed.

 Church marriage service and fees